 What are holidays?

 Holidays are days when a particular event is celebrated or commemorated.
 For example, this could be a religious event (such as Christmas or Easter), a national celebration (such as King's Day), or a day of historical significance (such as Liberation Day).
-On holidays in the Netherlands 2025, many people will have time off from work and school, depending on legislation and specific agreements.
+On holidays in the Netherlands in 2026, many people will have time off from work and school, depending on legislation and specific agreements.

 β